yduf/yduf.github.io/_posts/2020-01-09-legibility.md

 title: A Big Little Idea Called Legibility
 tags: despair.com complexity book psychology
 ---
-> How, across dozens of domains, ranging from agriculture and forestry, to urban planning and census-taking, a very predictable failure pattern keeps recurring.- [Venkatesh Rao](https://www.ribbonfarm.com/2010/07/26/a-big-little-idea-called-legibility/) / [HN](https://news.ycombinator.com/item?id=21996377)
+> How, across dozens of domains, ranging from agriculture and forestry, to urban planning and census-taking, a very predictable failure pattern keeps recurring...
+The big mistake in this pattern of failure is projecting your subjective lack of comprehension onto the object you are looking at, as “irrationality.”
+We make this mistake because we are tempted by a desire for legibility. - [Venkatesh Rao](https://www.ribbonfarm.com/2010/07/26/a-big-little-idea-called-legibility/) / [HN](https://news.ycombinator.com/item?id=21996377)

 Here is the recipe:
 - Look at a complex and confusing reality, such as the social dynamics of an old city